Sahil-M-Deo/Shanmathi_Software_Labs/README.md

 ---
 ##How to setup the game hub
-- run `pip install numpy pygame matplotlib` on terminal
+- run `pip install numpy pygame-ce matplotlib` on terminal

 ##How to Play
 - Run `bash main.sh` on terminal in hub folder